januswel/centos6.5/README.md

 Usage
 -----

-First, create conf.yml file to specify IP address and host name.
-Copy conf.yml.example and modify it.
+First, create conf.yml file to specify IP address and host name for the Vagrant host.
+This file is required.
+I recommend you to copy conf.yml.example and modify it.

 ```sh
 > cp conf.yml.example conf.yml